Five9 Inc. (FIVN) Shares Rise Despite Market Challenges

 Sponsored

-The average price suggested by analysts for FIVN is $84.33, which is $17.46 above the current market price.
-The public float for FIVN is 69.34M, and currently, shorts hold a 5.99% of that float.
-The average trading volume for FIVN on June 01, 2023 was 1.49M shares.
+The average price point forecasted by analysts for Five9 Inc. (FIVN) is $84.33, which is $11.58 above the current market price.
+The public float for FIVN is 69.34M, and currently, short sellers hold a 5.99% ratio of that floaft.
+The average trading volume of FIVN on June 07, 2023 was 1.49M shares.

 FIVN’s Market Performance

-During the last 5 trading sessions, FIVN rose by +10.09%, which changed the moving average for the period of 200-days by -43.58% in comparison to the 20-day moving average, which settled at $57.61.
-In addition, Five9 Inc. saw -2.58% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FIVN rose by +19.48%, which changed the moving average for the period of 200-days by -35.28% in comparison to the 20-day moving average, which settled at $60.28.
+In addition, Five9 Inc. saw 7.19% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading